Pregnant and parenting students and employees

 Nursing mother room space

-If a lactation room is not convenient to your workplace, you may work with your supervisor or UAF Human Resources or Diversity and Equal Opportunity office to identify a clean, private, comfortable space that can meet your needs.
+If a lactation room is not convenient to your workplace, you may work with your supervisor or UAF Human Resources or Department of Diversity and Equal Opportunity to identify a clean, private, comfortable space that can meet your needs.
 Other items to discuss and consider include an electrical outlet, a comfortable chair, a table for the breast pump, access to a sink with running water and paper towels, and anti-microbial wipes.
 Since the breast milk has to be refrigerated during the day, if no refrigerator is available, the mother should carry cold packs for personal storage of expressed milk.

 If you leave campus to breast-feed during the workday, or if a caregiver brings the baby to campus to be breast-fed and you need a parking space close to your workplace, you may request a temporary adjustment for your UAF parking permit.
-Please contact the Diversity and Equal Opportunity office for more information.
+Please contact the Department of Diversity and Equal Opportunity for more information.

 Responsibilities of faculty and supervisors